ably/ably-dotnet/Push README.md

 **Android**: If the app is in the background / terminated, you cannot configure / disable notification messages as they are automatically shown to the user by Firebase Messaging Android SDK.
 To create notifications which launch the application to a certain page (notifications which contain deep links or app links), or notifications which contain buttons / actions, images, and inline replies, you should send a data message and create a notification when the message is received.

-**iOS**: If the app is in the background / terminated, the ably sdk doesn't provide the functionality to configure / extend alert notifications on iOS, and these will automatically be shown to the user.
+**iOS**: If the app is in the background / terminated, the Ably sdk doesn't provide the functionality to configure / extend alert notifications on iOS, and these will automatically be shown to the user.

 ### Deactivating the device